Plan ahead and be flexible! While we attempt to offer these popular courses at regular

 (CSD 490D - Signed Language Interpreting may be offered, but only when an instructor is available - usually fall, spring)

 Students with previous ASL experience may request to take CSD 270, 370, 470, 480 and/or 740C by examination.
 Contact the department at firstname.lastname@example.org for Credit by Examination Procedures.
 Cost is $50 per exam (subject to change).

 All students who are working towards a degree outside of the College of Health Professions must ask their college for permission if they wish to use American Sign Language courses to fulfill the foreign language requirement.
-Contact your college's advising office for instructions on the exceptions request process.
-We recommend getting this exception approved prior to enrolling.
+Contact your college's advising office for instructions on the exceptions process.

 - Kansas Quality Assurance Screening (KQAS), levels -- 4/4 or 5/5;